 Plan Your Trip to Little Rock, Arkansas

 When’s the best time to visit Little Rock?

 There’s really not a bad time to visit Little Rock.
-However, summers will be hot and humid and winters on the cool side.
+However, summers are hot and humid and winters are on the cool side.
 Ideally spring and fall are the best.

 How do I get to Little Rock?

 The Bill & Hillary Clinton National Airport (LIT) is conveniently located just east of the city.
 Visitors can fly into the city via major airlines.
 Little Rock is also located near several major US interstates.
 That makes the city a great stop for road trippers.

 Do I need a car in little rock?

 To explore Little Rock thoroughly, a car is the best way to get around.
 Visitors staying downtown can walk and use public transportation and the free streetcar.
 There is also Uber and taxi services.

 I recommend first time visitors stay downtown because it’s easier to see more and walk around from downtown.
 The SoMa neighborhood is also one of my favorite neighborhoods and is still close to downtown.
 The Capital Hotel (mentioned above) and Hilton Garden Inn are two favorites properties.
 If you want to stay in a different neighborhood, book a room via Booking.com.